 In McCalla’s ruling, Justice Department officials deemed the district had made significant progress and was worthy of unitary status.
 “The district has satisfactorily and in good faith complied with the remedial provisions of the original order and subsequent orders.”

 Rickey Fayne, who was at the time of the federal release was Tipton County School’s director of operations, is the nephew of the two plaintiffs who originally filed the lawsuit in 1965.
 HIs testimony was instrumental in gaining the district’s release.
 In his affidavit, he stated, “students and employees of all races are treated in a nondiscriminatory manner.”

 “I am very proud of what my aunts did,” stated Fayne.
 “They saw a wrong and fought to correct it.”

 Tipton County Schools Director Buddy Bibb, although happy that the district is no longer under federal oversight, realizes that the district has to be diligent and fair in every aspect of the operations of Tipton County schools.

 “What I hope that people realize is that it wouldn’t take but one complaint to put us back under,” he said.
 “So we can’t just go out there and do whatever we want to do.
 We still have to follow guidelines, and when we need to build a school and redraw zone lines, it still needs to reflect the community.
 Even though we don’t have to go back for their approval anymore, if you didn’t go about it the right way, you could find yourself back under a court order.”

 Although their lawsuit was instrumental in moving Tipton County forward on the path of integration, the plaintiffs of U. S. and Fayne and Weaver v.
-Board of Education of Tipton County, received many death threats and felt unwelcomed in the county of their birth and soon moved away for safety reasons.
+Board of Education of Tipton County received many death threats and felt unwelcome in the county of their birth and soon moved away for safety reasons.